wnccys/ERBRender/README.md

 # erbrender
-erbrender makes the bound and rendering an given block of html.erb inside a template;
+erbrender makes the bound and rendering of a given template inside a given layout;

 ## Installation